FlowFuse/website/src/blog/2024/11/why-pub-sub-in-uns.md

    - unified namespace
 ---

 As the manufacturing industry evolves and becomes increasingly connected through the Industrial Internet of Things, the concept of a Unified Namespace (UNS) has emerged as a critical architecture for centralizing and organizing data.
-UNS serves as a central reference point where all operational data—from machines to sensors—can be accessed in a consistent and structured way.
+UNS serves as a central reference point where all operational data, from machines to the enterprise, can be accessed in a consistent and structured way.
 Over time, more and more manufacturers have adopted UNS to simplify data integration and improve real-time visibility across systems.

-If you're unfamiliar with UNS, please read our [Introduction to Unified Namespace](/blog/2023/12/introduction-to-unified-namespace/) for a Basic understanding of UNS.
+If you're unfamiliar with UNS, please read our [Introduction to Unified Namespace](/blog/2023/12/introduction-to-unified-namespace/) for a basic understanding of UNS.

 <!--more-->